 When to Hike around Tre Cime di Lavaredo

 We recommend hiking Tre Cime di Lavaredo anytime between late June and mid-October.

-The road to Rifugio Auronzo, the trailhead, is open starting in late May.
-Consult this page for exact dates.
-However, If you visit in late May, or in early June, you will likely encounter snow on the trail.
+The road to Rifugio Auronzo, the trailhead, is usually open starting in late May, or early June.
+However, If you visit early in the season, you will likely encounter snow on the trail.

-Another thing to consider is the opening times of the rifugios.
-Along the circuit trail, there are several mountain huts (rifugios) that offer food and drink.
+Another thing to consider is the opening times of the mountain huts (rifugios).
+Along the Tre Cime di Lavaredo circuit trail, there are several huts that serve food and drink.
 But, these huts are only open between late June and late September.
-In 2020, for example, the Dreizinnen Hütte, aka “The Three Peaks Lodge,” is open from June 27th until September 27th.

 How to Get to Tre Cime di Lavaredo